greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/external/g-devel-fdw.html.md

 Greenplum Database supports parallel write when `mpp_execute 'all segments"` is set.
 For all other `mpp_execute` settings, Greenplum Database executes write/update operations initiated by a foreign data wrapper on the Greenplum coordinator node.

-**Note:** When `mpp_execute 'all segments'` is set, Greenplum Database creates the foreign table with a random partition policy.
+> **Note** When `mpp_execute 'all segments'` is set, Greenplum Database creates the foreign table with a random partition policy.
 This enables a foreign data wrapper to write to a foreign table from all segments.

 The following scan code snippet probes the `mpp_execute` value associated with a foreign table: